tomtomjhj/init.vim/notes.md

 # TODO:

-* pandoc: command is broken: can't run it on multiple buffers
 * pandoc: math highlighting is broken in enumerate, in hard-wrapped lines
     * enumerate itself is not broken.
 Because of the preceding 4 spaces, the line is recognized as a code block.
     * `let g:pandoc#syntax#protect#codeblocks = 0` fixes it